elusiveunit/lucid-toolbox/doc/markdown/lucid-settings.md

 Some options are controlled through properties: `$instance->prop = 'value'`.

 * `capability` **(string)** Capability required to edit the settings.
 Defaults to `'manage_options'`.
-* `pass_settings_errors_id` **(bool)** Whether to pass setting ID to `settings_errors`.
+* `pass_settings_errors_id` **(bool)** *Should no longer be needed as of 1.5.1*.
+Whether to pass setting ID to `settings_errors`.
 This is sometimes needed to avoid multiple update messages, other times it causes update messages to not be displayed at all.
 I have yet to find the reason for the issue.
 Defaults to false.

 ## Submenu